Hip Replacement Surgery Cost and Procedure Information

 - A standard mobility aid such as crutches or a cane

-With Medbelle, you’ll never face any hidden costs.
-You are walked through your price breakdown during your consultation and told what this price includes and what it does not.
+Patients are walked through their price breakdown during the consultation and told what this price includes and what it does not.
+There are other important factors to a patient's care too:

 - Diagnostic imaging scans